 The Construction Industry Register Ireland (CIRI)

-The Construction Industry Register Ireland (CIRI) is an official online register of competent builders, contractors, specialist sub-contractors and tradespersons who undertake to carry out construction works.
-The Register is supported by Government, and its objective is to be recognised as the primary online resource used by consumers in the public and private procurement of construction services.
+The Construction Industry Register Ireland (CIRI) is an official online register of competent builders, contractors, specialist sub-contractors and tradespersons who undertake to carry out construction works in Ireland.
+The Register is supported by Government and its objective is to be recognised as the primary online resource used by consumers in the public and private procurement of construction services.

 While there is no requirement for a licence to work in plumbing in Ireland, it is a matter for the employer to ensure that the staff are suitably qualified to carry out this work.

-Professional Engineers can obtain recognition of their professional qualifications through the Mutual Recognition Agreements that exist between Engineers Ireland and overseas professional engineering organisations or by applying for recognition under EU Directive 2005/36/EC with the relevant Competent Authority (Engineers Ireland).
+Professional Engineers can obtain recognition of their qualifications through the Mutual Recognition Agreements that exist between Engineers Ireland and overseas professional engineering organisations or by applying for recognition under EU Directive 2005/36/EC with the relevant Competent Authority (Engineers Ireland).

 Certain functions carried out by professional Engineers are regulated and may require registration (e.g. working as a Chartered Engineer) with the relevant competent authority (Engineers Ireland).

 For further information regarding working as an engineer in Ireland follow this link.

 - Cross border services: heating and plumbing work

 - Company Registration Office - to register your construction business

 - Quality and Qualifications Ireland (QQI) - engineering qualification recognition